 Edward Eugene Minerd was born on Jan.
-11, 1899 in Dunbar, Fayette County, PA, the son of Rev. David E. and Catherine (Williams) Minerd.
-During his short life, he founded the well-known Minerd Funeral Home in Uniontown, PA, perhaps the best-known symbol of the family in Western Pennsylvania.
+11, 1899 in Dunbar, Fayette County, PA, the son of Rev. David Ewing and Catherine (Williams) Minerd.
+During his short life, he founded the well-known Minerd Funeral Home in Uniontown, PA, perhaps the best-known landmark of the family's presence in Western Pennsylvania.

-As a young man, Ed was a partner in the Blaney, Minerd and Dahlgren firm, handling timber.
-He then went to mortuary school.
+As a young man, Ed was of medium height and build, with grey eyes and dark hair.
+He initially was a partner in the Blaney, Minerd and Dahlgren firm, handling timber.
+He then decided to go to mortuary school.

 In 1921, Ed founded the funeral home at the corner of East Church and Iowa Street in Uniontown, where he operated it for the next 14 years.